 What Is The Typical Salary For A Recruiter?

-How much does a recruiter get paid?
+How much does a recruiter make?
 Recruiters generally fall into the Human Resources job specialists category with the Bureau Of Labor Statistics.
 In May 2020, the BLS reported the median annual wage for human resources specialists was $63,490.
-The highest-paid industries for human resources specialists are listed below.
+Below are the highest-paid industries for human resources specialists.

 |Industry or Sector||Annual Salary|